Rayiz3/T2V-model-sample/README.md

 # T2V-model-sample
 sample videos from unofficial implementation of AnimateDiff &amp; VideoLDMs

+Detailed implementation is limited due to the security policy of NCSOFT VisionAI Lab

 # Single Video dataset (in AnimateDiff)

 ## 1. standard